pete6184/MatPlotLib_Challenge/README.md

+# Matplotlib Homework - The Power of Plots

+## Requirements
+This challenge requires Jupyter Notebook and running the cells in order from the top down to run properly.

+This assignment taught me to expand on the python code we have been writing and the dataframes we have been creating.
+The new element to this challenge was to create visual charts to present the results I created through my dataframes.
+As you can see in the notebook, I created bar, pie, scatter, box & whisker, and line plot graphs.

+I enjoyed this assignment and the different elements of creating and cleaning the data and then plotting the information.
+This seems especially useful for presenting findings to end users.
+The analysis also gave me a good exercise on reading the information to extract useful takeaways.

+## Background
 We were given access to the complete data from our company's most recent animal study.
 In this study, 249 mice identified with SCC tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
-We were tasked by the executive team to generate all of the tables and figures needed for the technical report of the study.
+We were tasked by the executive team to generate all the tables and figures needed for the technical report of the study.
 The executive team also has asked for a top-level summary of the study results.

-We were tasked with the following:
+#### We were tasked with the following:

 Before beginning the analysis, we checked the data for any mouse ID with duplicate time points and removed any data associated with that mouse ID.
-After cleaning the data set we performed the following analysis:
+After cleaning the dataset, we performed the following analysis:

 - Generated a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
 - Generated a bar plot using both Pandas's DataFrame.plot() and Matplotlib's pyplot that shows the total number of measurements taken for each treatment regimen throughout the course of the study.